ntzwrk/beacon/README.md

 Because of Blockstack's properties the app works completely decentralized without having to trust anyone.
 Beacon uses decentral naming, identity and storage as provided by [blockstack.js](https://github.com/blockstack/blockstack.js).

+## Contributing

+Great to hear!

+If you'd like to contribute code, please raise it against the [`develop`](https://github.com/ntzwrk/beacon/tree/develop) branch (and if you're familiar with [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) you're welcomed to use it).

+If you're not a dev but like to contribute anyway, you can help with testing the software, finding and reporting bugs, and of course spreading the word.

+## License

+This code is published under the [GNU General Public License v3.0](LICENSE.md).